 Tuition costs are lower for Texas residents.
 Residents of states bordering Texas (Arkansas, Louisiana, New Mexico and Oklahoma) pay in-state tuition rates plus $30 per credit hour.
 Residents of other U.S. states and other countries pay out-of-state tuition.

 Residency is determined prior to enrollment using rules and regulations established by state officials.
-The Core Residency Form may be downloaded here, completed and mailed to:
+Download the Core Residency Form, complete and mail to:

 Lamar University Admissions

 P.O.
 Box 10009